-VIRGINIA NICHOLSON was born in Newcastle-upon-Tyne in 1955.
-Her father was the art historian and writer Quentin Bell, acclaimed for his biography of his aunt Virginia Woolf.
-Her mother Anne Olivier Bell edited the five volumes of Virginia Woolf’s Diaries.
+I was born in Newcastle-upon-Tyne in 1955.
+My father was the art historian and writer Quentin Bell, acclaimed for his biography of his aunt Virginia Woolf.
+My mother Anne Olivier Bell – the best of role models - edited the five volumes of Virginia Woolf’s Diaries.

 When I was four I was devouring fairy tales faster than they could be supplied to me, and my mother asked me what I wanted to do when I grew up.
 “I want to do something where I can read all day” I replied.
 When I was six I wrote my own compilation of stories, pompously entitled ‘The Collected Works of Virginia Bell’.

 My childhood in the 1960s was spent in the suburbs of Leeds, though every summer we decamped south to my grandparents’ home, Charleston.
 When I was in my teens we moved to Sussex.
 My school was Lewes Priory School (comprehensive).
 After a gap year working in Paris I went on to study English Literature at King’s College Cambridge.
 In 1978 I spent a year living in Italy (Venice), where I taught English and learnt Italian.
 Returning to the UK in 1979 I re-visited my northern childhood while working for Yorkshire Television as a researcher for children’s programmes, and in 1983 I joined the Documentary department of BBC Television.
 TV work taught me about other lives, and other worlds.
 It also taught me teamwork and persistence: ‘I don’t know.
 But I can and will find out.’